Pali Proper Names - D -

 - Dasamagga Sutta.-On the tenfold way, which consists of the Eightfold Path

-with the addition of knowledge and reliance.
+mit the addition of knowledge und reliance.
 A.ii.221.

 - Dasanga Sutta.-The ten classes of people who flock together because of the